SERVICE RE-DESIGN: UNIVERSITY CAFETERIA

 The flow map was used to summarize the findings presented above into a visually cohesive user journey.

-Depicting the journey of a customer going to the Cafeteria for the first time, as well as that of an overwhelmed worker, this map helped my team visualize a user’s journey in both, the physical space and their emotional state.
+The map shows the journey of a customer going to the Cafeteria for the first time, as well as that of an overwhelmed worker.
+It helped my team visualize a user’s journey in both, the physical space and their emotional state.

 The flow map was used to summarize the findings presented above into a visually cohesive user journey.

-Depicting the journey of a customer going to the Cafeteria for the first time, as well as that of an overwhelmed worker, this map helped my team visualize a user’s journey in both, the physical space and their emotional state.
+The map shows the journey of a customer going to the Cafeteria for the first time, as well as that of an overwhelmed worker.
+It helped my team visualize a user’s journey in both, the physical space and their emotional state.

 click on the image above to get a closer look

-This way we explored different user experiences, their perception of the surrounding environment and their internal feelings.
+This way we explored different user experiences, their perception of the surrounding environment and their internal feelings as they go through the service at the Caf.
+This helped us make our outcomes more precise and targeted to the specific customer needs.

-This way we explored different user experiences, their perception of the surrounding environment and their internal feelings.
+This way we explored different user experiences, their perception of the surrounding environment and their internal feelings as they go through the service at the Caf.
+This helped us make our outcomes more precise and targeted to the specific customer needs.

 1st Persona - Carter